Arrive at the Kotoka International Airport in Accra and Depart for Cape Coast; Check in at Hans Cottage Botel or Coconut Grove Resort.

 Depart for U.S.

-- All accommodations and meals, and alcoholic beverages when visiting Ghanaian families
+- All accommodations and breakfast; and dinners when visiting Ghanaian families

 - Cultural immersion – visit with families from different socio-economic backgrounds, including eating authentic home-cooked meals

 - Visit to a rural community primary school to interact with kids, teachers and community members